rinlv/rinlv/README.md

 - ⌨ I'm currently working with Flutter
 - 👯 Part of Developer Community.
 - ️⚽ 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to playing footbal and listening to music
+- ⚡ Fun fact: I love to playing football and listening to music

 **Languages**